Jjagg/MonoGame/Documentation/distributing_games.md

 </plist>
 ```

+For more information about Info.plist files, see the [documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html).

 After completing these steps, your .app folder should appears as an executable application on macOS.

 For archiving, we recommend using the .tar.gz format to preserve the execution permissions.